How to write a business plan

 Business planning and writing a business plan are two of those compulsory processes of starting a business that seems to be over-debated, over-analysed and over-complicated.

-- There are no hard and fast rules on writing business plans or business plan layout, but they should always include an executive summary, a short description of the business, market research, an account of your marketing and sales strategy, details of your management team and staffing, some information about how the business operates and last but not least, financial forecasts.
+- There are no hard and fast rules on writing business plans or the business plan layout, but they should always include an executive summary, a short description of the business, market research, an account of your marketing and sales strategy, details of your management team and staffing, some information about how the business operates and last but not least, financial forecasts.
 We'll look at all of these in more detail later in this guide.

 - If you're preparing a business plan for external consumption - say a bank or investor - you should think in terms of 20-40 pages of information.
-If the plan is for internal use - for instance, simply to provide a route map for you and your key managers - you don't have to go into as much detail and 5-10 pages is often fine.
+If the plan is for internal use - for instance, simply to provide a route map for you and your key managers - you don't have to go into as much detail and 5-10 pages are often fine.

 - Your plan should be clear and concise, anchored in fact and evidence.
 Aim to have plenty of white space rather than endless dense text, and use tables, graphs and pictures of products.
 A good plan can be skim-read in about 15 minutes - use bullet points and clear headings to make sure this is possible.
 You can see some good samples here.